Bi-Fold Doors come with four hinged panels of glass, two on each side. There are two types of bi-fold doors. The tracked doors are

 glass could shatter.
 Also, leaving the doors open ensures the fire has enough air to burn effectively.

 Fireplace doors are not only functional keeping the cold air out of your home and the warmth in, they add a finished, decorative touch to your

 fireplace.
 After burning a fire, the firebox may have unsightly stained walls, piles of ashes, or soot stained gas logs.
 Our bronze or gray

 tinted glass covers the firebox and makes it easy to hide the remnants of a fire.
 You can choose from a variety of painted and anodized aluminum

 or steel frames from standard black to bronze, pewter, and brass with clear or tinted glass.

 Step 1: Your own personal fireplace door consultant will handle your order every step of the way.

-Contact one of our Fireplace Door Consultants for a Free Consultation at 800-897-7175 or send us an email at [email protected] with your name and phone number and we will be happy to contact you.
-If you order a fireplace door online at www.majesticfireplacedoors.com without speaking to us first,
+Contact one of our Fireplace Door Consultants for a Free Consultation at 800-897-7275 or send us an email at [email protected] with your name and phone number and we will be happy to contact you.
+If you order a fireplace door online at majesticfireplacedoors.com without speaking to us first,

 Step 2: Get expert advice.